yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/acid-transactions-ysql.md

 ---
-title: Transactions in YSQL
+title: ACID Transactions in YSQL
 headerTitle: Transactions
 linkTitle: Transactions
-description: Learn how to use Transactions in YSQL on YugabyteDB.
+description: Learn how to use transactions in YSQL on YugabyteDB.
 aliases:
   - /preview/explore/transactional/acid-transactions/
   - /preview/develop/learn/acid-transactions/